KenKundert/nestedtext/doc/file_format.rst

     An indented value may only follow a list item or dict item that does not have a value on the same line.
 An indented value must follow a key item.

-    Only ASCII spaces are allowed in the indentation.
-Specifically, tabs and the various Unicode spaces are not allowed.

 **Escaping and Quoting**: